DomainProject/DESL/README.md

     ./bins/ROOTSIM-HelloWorld
     ```
 The other simulators can be tested by compiling the source files located at `DESLModels/solutions/HelloWorld/source_gen/HelloWorld/model`, following the instructions provided by the script `5-compile.sh`.

+This simple example represents a foundational starting point and can be easily extended to support more complex behaviors, such as the integration of external functions.